Skip to main content

 ADB (Android Debug Bridge)

-Default Port: 5555
+Common Network Port: 5555

 The Android Debug Bridge (ADB) is a command-line tool that allows communication with an Android device.
 If not configured properly, it can be exploited to access sensitive data or even full command of the device.